Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 Movement is a great way to stimulate the body and mind!
 As a pediatric speech language pathologist and mother to two young children, I know children need movement breaks to increase engagement.
 Research even supports that physical activity improves cognitive and executive functions, and academic achievement in young students!

-This is why I love to incorporate movement-based activities into my speech therapy sessions.
+This is why I incorporate movement-based activities into my speech therapy sessions.

 Movement stimulates the mind and body and keeps us focused.
 Many individuals – myself included – become bored, disinterested, and fidgety, if we sit for too long.

 Incorporating movement is particularly important during this pandemic as students are participating in more virtual sessions than ever before in history.
 Anecdotal evidence suggests this pandemic is greatly effecting children’s mental health.

 So if there is anything I can do to spark joy, fuel interest, and increase engagement, I’m going to do it!

 I created these yoga flashcards with this in mind!

 Did you know that yoga intervention activities may also improve symptoms of anxiety among students?